Stephen-J-Whitaker/music-aid/README.md

         The Django Admin pages are configured to be able to administer database setlist entries by a user with administrator privileges.

         A setlist can be added, edited or deleted from the admin page.
 Additionally, the user of a setlist can be changed should it become necessary.
 All necessary validation as defined in the database model classes are carried out by the Django backend or with the due to attributes in the admin page form HTML that were inserted by Django when rendering the page.

+-   ## **Potential future features**

+    -   Being able to share setlists with other users who are performing at the same event.
+    -   A playlist function where the order in which songs are listed in a setlist is user defined and the setlist can be automatically cued up and then autoscrolled in this order at a performance.
+    -   The ability to add tags to songs such as genre that can be filtered by
+    -   A search function on song and setlist lists to find songs and setlists easily when the list grows very large
+    -   Being able to upload backing tracks that can be played in synch with autoscroll for performances
+    -   Integration with Musixmatch so songs can be searched and imported into the user’s repository automatically.